alienflip/zku.one-Course/week_2/semaphore/README.md

 2.2.
 Explain code in the sempahore.circom file (including public, private inputs).

+    nullifier : When a user registers their identity, they simply send a hash of an EdDSA public key and two random secrets to the contract, which stores it in a Merkle tree.
+This hash is called an identity commitment, and the random secrets are the identity nullifier and identity trapdoor.

     CalculateSecret() : this circuit uses the poseidon hashing algorithm twice to take somones private information and obfuscate it.
 For reference, see "DUSK NETWORK - POSEIDON", on google

     CalculateIdentityCommitment() : The circuit hashes the hash of the identity nullifier and the identity trapdoor to generate an identity commitment.
 It then verifies the Merkle proof against the Merkle root and the identity commitment.